karjonas/thinkfan-tui/README.md

 ## How it Works?

-The application continously runs the `sensors` command to read temperatures and display these in the terminal.
+The application continuously runs the `sensors` command to read temperatures and display these in the terminal.
 To control the fan speed, commands are written to the `/proc/acpi/ibm/fan` file.
 If the user lacks permissions to do so the owner of the file is changed to the current